 - Cannot provide adequate data to automate next-step marketing processes like retargeting and suppression

-Adopting call tracking represents a solid first step for digital marketers who want to begin understanding how their marketing efforts are driving inbound calls.
+Adopting a basic solution represents a solid first step for digital marketers who want to begin understanding how their marketing efforts are driving inbound calls.
 After all, having the ability to correlate phone calls to online campaigns is better than nothing!
 But to begin harnessing the power of call data, you’ll need a solution that offers more robust capabilities.

-How call intelligence bridges the online-offline data gap
+How AI-Powered Call Tracking and Analytics bridges the online-offline data gap

-Call intelligence picks up where call tracking leaves off by unearthing rich data about the call, attributing the call to the entire digital journey, and providing the data required to automate marketing actions after the call like retargeting and suppression.
-True call intelligence provides the kind of data and flexibility that you would expect from online analytics and marketing automation tools.
+Today’s more advanced call tracking platforms pick up where the old ones leave off by unearthing rich data about the call, attributing the call to the entire digital journey, and providing the data required to automate marketing actions after the call like retargeting and suppression.
+This provides the kind of data and flexibility that you would expect from online analytics and marketing automation tools.